oracle/docker-images/OracleAccessManagement/dockerfiles/12.2.1.4.0/README.md

 Please refer to [README.md](../../../OracleFMWInfrastructure/README.md) under `docker-images/OracleFMWInfrastructure` for details on how to build Oracle Fusion Middleware Infrastructure image.

+OAM Dockerfile uses the 'oracle/fmw-infrastructure:12.2.1.4.0' tag to refer to the Oracle Fusion Middleware (FMW) Infrastructure image, hence you should use this tag for the same.

 ## Building a Container Image for Oracle Access Management

 ### Downloading the OAM Docker files